netj/3x/docs/tutorial/README.md

 #### 4.3.
 Detail on Demand

-Both the chart and table shown in 3X's GUI are interactive: you can drill down to details on demand.
+Both the chart and table shown in <span class="sans-serif">3X</span>'s GUI are interactive: you can drill down to details on demand.

 Clicking on any of the data points plotted in the chart shows a popover menu displaying details of the subset of data that contributed to that point.
 The first row in the popover shows the Y-axis value, and the rest of the rows show the X-axis value and other variables' values for the series.